Last August, I was helping Mustafa make his university applications.

 He said, ‘The frog should be purple.
 Why’d you have to make it ugly?’, but also, ‘It’s brilliant.
 I wish I’d had this.’

-Since then we’ve been selling subscriptions to schools (allowing all their students unlimited use of the tool) at a rate of about 1 per day, which is far more than we’d been expecting.
+Since then we’ve been selling subscriptions to schools (allowing all their students unlimited use of the tool) at a rate of about one per day, which is far more than we’d been expecting.
 I’m also pleased that in an effort to bring the tool to more students, we are offering The Day schools a 20% discount on subscriptions.

 I think the biggest challenge so far has been one that is typical of new enterprises: to get the project off the ground you often feel that you are pushing at a closed door.
 To overcome this problem, it’s important that you don’t believe it when someone says, ‘The reason no one has done this yet is because it can’t be done!’